c-w/ghp-import/README.md

   -x PREFIX, --prefix=PREFIX
                         The prefix to add to each file that gets pushed to the remote. [none]
-  -f, --force           Force the push to the repository -r REMOTE, --remote=REMOTE
+  -f, --force           Force the push to the repository.
+  -r REMOTE, --remote=REMOTE
                         The name of the remote to push to. [origin] -b BRANCH, --branch=BRANCH